eProsima/Discovery-Server-docs/docs/HelloWorldExample.rst

 * :ref:`TCP transport attribute settings`
 * :ref:`HelloWorldExample command line syntax`

-The fast-RTPS **HelloWorldExample** has been updated to illustrate the client-server functionality.
-Its installation details are explained in `installation section <installation.html>`_.
+The Fast-RTPS **HelloWorldExample** has been updated to illustrate the client-server functionality.
+Its installation details are explained in the `installation section <installation.html>`_.
 Basically, the publisher and subscriber participants are now *clients* and can only discover each other when a *server* participant is created.

 As usual, we launch publishers and subscribers by running HelloWorldExampleDS.exe with the corresponding **publisher**